ariaandika/tokenizer/readme.md

 tokenize a stream of bytes, into collection of token trees

+every tokens does not contain the actual value, but instead it holds a [`Span`](##Span).
+Span contains 'pointer' to the actual value in source code.

-this is not a general tokenizer, because other kind of tokens can have other rules that cannot overlap each other, and its not worth to creating another abstraction layer.
+this is not a general tokenizer, because other kind of tokens can have other rules that cannot overlap, and its not worth to creating another abstraction layer.
+Instead, specialized tokenizer usually specified on its own, and can also derived from this tokenizer.
+That also make this tokenizer infallible.

 Other kinds of tokenizer mentioned in [extra](#Extra)

-every tokens does not contain the actual value, but instead a [`Span`](##Span).
-Span contains information of the actual value in source.

 ## `TokenTree`